ozer-do/kozahq/README.md

 4. **Operations**: Team Building, Leadership
 5. **Strategic Thinking**: Category Design, Product Philosophy, SaaS

+### Additional Resources
-Additional standalone documents cover specific topics like company analysis, venture capital, and product development.
+- **Standalone Documents**: Cover specific topics like company analysis, venture capital, and product development.
+- **Templates and Examples**: Include practical templates for strategy formulation and execution.

 ## Last Updated
 2025-01-03

 *Note: This is a living document that evolves with new insights and learnings in high-tech product development and business strategy.*

+### Contribution Guidelines
+We welcome contributions!
+Please refer to the [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines on how to contribute to this repository.

+### Contact
+For inquiries or feedback, please reach out to [ozerdo@gmail.com](mailto:ozerdo@gmail.com).